huntdatacenter/docs/docs/governance/responsibilities.md

 ### Ownership

-HUNT Cloud is owned by the [Norwegian University of Science and Technology](https://www.ntnu.edu) (NTNU), Trondheim, Norway.
+HUNT Cloud is owned by the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu), Trondheim, Norway.
+Enterprise number 974 767 880.

 ### Governance

-The Director of HUNT Research Centre, [Marit Næss](https://www.ntnu.edu/employees/marit.nass), holds the direct responsiblity for the governance of HUNT Cloud, including finance and compliance.
+The Director of HUNT Research Centre, [Marit Næss](https://www.ntnu.edu/employees/marit.nass), holds the direct responsiblity for the governance of HUNT Cloud, including financial aspects and compliance.

-Lagtun holds an indirect responsibility for the governance of scientific development.
-HUNT Cloud report status to Lagtun, and member representatives express recommendations directly to the Director of HUNT Research Centre in the form of Lagtun resolutions.
+[Lagtun](/tingweek/#lagtun) holds an indirect responsibility for the scientific development of HUNT Cloud as member representatives express recommendations for the scientific governance directly to the Director of HUNT Research Centre in the form of resolutions.

 ### Operations